mathis2001/M4ldu1n-Oh/README.md

 # M4ldu1n-Oh
-Collection of malduino scripts for pentesters.
+Collection of malduino scripts for pentesters and red teaming.

 ## Usage: